10 Best Business Computers: Ideal For Small Business Owners

 But what really caught my eye is how Dell has paid special attention to the front of the case.
 On the front panel, there are three ports for USB Type A, one port of Type C, an audio port with a combo jack, and even a place for an SD card.

-For me personally, and I guess for a lot of professionals dealing with the media, it is quite handy to have an SD card reader built in such a practicable place.
+For me personally, and I guess for a lot of professionals dealing with the media, it is quite handy to have an SD card reader.

 While it’s true that some parts are proprietary, the machine is generally pretty easy to upgrade, especially since you can access the internals quite easily.